 Local Police Check

 Go to your local police department where you reside or last resided in the United States, request that the police conduct a local or state criminal records search and provide you with a document reflecting that there is no history of a criminal record.
 Local police departments may require your personal appearance in order to conduct the search.
 Your local police department can phrase this in whatever way it deems appropriate.
-The document should then be authenticated for use abroad following our guidance on authentication or legalization of documents.
+The document should then be authenticated for use abroad following Department of State guidance on Apostille-Authentication of documents.

 FBI Records Check